ReichertE/ReichertE.github.io/_posts/2015-12-31-BrandAm-Idea.markdown

 I have this great idea that a friend and I came up with that I'm excited to explore.

 More details to come.

+New update!
+Jeremy and I are going to work on my project tonight, I'm super excited!